Adem Zorgane

-Adem Zorgane (آدم زرقان; born 6 January 2000) is an Algerian professional footballer who plays for Charleroi and the Algeria national team.
+Adem Zorgane (آدم زرقان; born 6 January 2000) is an Algerian professional footballer who plays for Union Saint-Gilloise and the Algeria national team.
 He is the son of former Algeria international Malik Zorgane.

 Club career

 Paradou AC

-On 13 August 2018 Zorgane made his senior debut for Paradou AC, becoming the first ever player born in the 21st century to play in the Algerian Ligue Professionnelle 1.
+On 13 August 2018, Zorgane made his senior debut for Paradou AC, becoming the first ever player born in the 21st century to play in the Algerian Ligue Professionnelle 1.

 Charleroi

-On 27 June 2021 Zorgane signed a four-year contract with Belgian First Division A club Charleroi.
+On 27 June 2021, Zorgane signed a four-year contract with Belgian First Division A club Charleroi.
 He made his debut for the club in the Belgian First Division A on 8 August, scoring his first goal in the eighth minute of a 1–1 draw against OH Leuven.
 In his first season with Charleroi, Zorgane quickly established himself as a starter, making 37 total appearances in which he scored three goals.

+Union Saint-Gilloise

+On 26 June 2025, Zorgane joined Union Saint-Gilloise by signing a contract until 2029.

 International career

 In the summer of 2018, Zorgane was part of Algeria's under-18 national team at the 2018 Mediterranean Games in Tarragona, Spain.